martin-ez/Embedded-Custom-Object-Detection/README.md

 ```
 python3 Train.py [--freeze <CHECKPOINT>]
 ```
 - `freeze` Number of the checkpoint to be frozen.
-When this flag is included the training process is not perform, only the freeze graph process.
+When this flag is included the training process won't start, only the freeze graph process.

 Configuration in `config.json`:
 ```